-Reflexology is a natural therapy based on the discovery that there are points on the feet and hands that appear to correspond to organs, systems and structures within the entire body.
+Reflexology is a natural therapy based on the discovery that there are points on the feet, hands and face that appear to correspond to organs, systems and structures within the entire body.
 This corresponding relationship is called a “reflex”.
 A reflex is when a stimulation at one point brings about a response in another point or area.
 In reflexology, by using specific pressure techniques to stimulate the points on the feet or hands, imbalances in the tissues, organs and systems of the body can be both detected and effectively treated to restore balance and well being.

 It is important to be aware that REFLEXOLOGISTS are not trained to DIAGNOSE and treat a specific illness, we are trained to assess imbalances in the person and to treat by attempting to help the person’s own healing energy resolve these imbalances.